DeveloperJosh/nekonode-api/Readme.md

 ## NekoNode CLI

-NekoNode CLI is a command-line tool that allows you to search for anime using the NekoNode API.
-You can find the NekoNode CLI repository [here](https://github.com/DeveloperJosh/anime-cli).
+[NekoNode CLI]((https://github.com/DeveloperJosh/anime-cli)) is a command-line tool that allows you to search for anime using the NekoNode API.

 ## Requirements